Category Archives: Massachusetts

 How to Assess a CDL School

-Westford MA truck driving schoolAs soon as you have determined which CDL you want to pursue, you can start the process of assessing the Westford MA truck driving schools that you are considering.
-As previously discussed, cost and location will no doubt be your primary concerns.
+West Yarmouth MA truck driving schoolAs soon as you have decided which Commercial Drivers License you would like to obtain, you can begin the process of assessing the West Yarmouth MA truck driver schools that you are considering.
+As previously mentioned, cost and location will no doubt be your primary concerns.
 But it can’t be emphasized enough that they must not be your sole considerations.
 Other variables, for instance the experience of the instructors or the reputations of the schools are similarly if not more important.
-So following are some additional things that you need to research while carrying out your due diligence prior to selecting, and especially paying for, your truck driver training.
+So below are a few more things that you should research while carrying out your due diligence prior to selecting, and especially paying for, your truck driving training.

-Are the Schools Certified or Accredited ?
-Very few truck driver schools in the Westford MA area are accredited because of the stringent process and cost to the schools.
-However, certification is more typical and is provided by the Professional Truck Driver Institute (PTDI).
-A school is not obligated to become certified, but there are several advantages.
-Potential students recognize that the training will be of the highest quality, and that they will be given an ample amount of driving time.
-As an example, PTDI mandates 44 hours of actual driving time, not ride-alongs or simulations.
-So if a school’s program is certified (the program, not the school is certified), students know that the curriculum and training will measure up to the very high benchmarks set by PTDI.
+Are the Schools Accredited or Certified ?
+Very few trucking schools in the West Yarmouth MA area are accredited due to the demanding process and cost to the schools.
+However, certification is more common and is provided by the Professional Truck Driver Institute (PTDI).
+A school is not required to become certified, but there are certain advantages.
+Prospective students know that the training will be of the highest quality, and that they will receive an ample amount of driving time.
+For example, PTDI calls for 44 hours of actual driving time, not ride-alongs or simulations.
+So if a school’s program is certified (the program, not the school is certified), students know that the training and curriculum will meet the very high benchmarks set by PTDI.

-How Long in Business?
-One indicator to help measure the quality of a truck driving school is how long it has been in operation.
-A negatively rated or a fly by night school typically will not be in business very long, so longevity is a plus.
-Having said that, even the top Westford MA schools had to begin from their first day of training, so consider it as one of multiple qualifications.
-You can also find out what the school’s history is pertaining to successful licensing and job placement of its graduating students.
-If a school won’t supply those stats, search elsewhere.
-The schools should additionally have relationships with regional and national trucking companies.
-Having numerous contacts not only affirms a superior reputation within the profession, but also bolsters their job placement program for graduates.
-It also wouldn’t be a bad idea to contact the Massachusetts licensing department to confirm that the CDL trucking schools you are considering are in good standing.
+How Long in Operation?
+One clue to help measure the quality of a truck driver school is how long it has been in operation.
+A negatively reviewed or a fly by night school normally will not stay in business very long, so longevity is a plus.
+However, even the best of West Yarmouth MA schools had to start from their opening day of training, so consider it as one of several qualifications.
+You can also learn what the school’s track record is relating to successful licensing and job placement of its graduates.
+If a school won’t supply those numbers, search elsewhere.
+The schools should also maintain relationships with local and national trucking firms.
+Having a large number of contacts not only confirms a quality reputation within the trade, but also boosts their job assistance program for graduates.
+It also wouldn’t hurt to check with the Massachusetts licensing department to confirm that the CDL trucking schools you are considering are in compliance.

-How Effective is the Training?
-At a minimum, the schools must be licensed in Massachusetts and employ teachers that are experienced and trained.
-We will talk more about the teachers in the next section.
-Also, the student to instructor proportion should not be greater than 4 to 1.
-If it’s any higher, then students will not be getting the personalized attention they will need.
+How Good is the Training?
+As a minimum requirement, the schools should be licensed in Massachusetts and employ teachers that are trained and experienced.
+We will discuss more about the teachers in the following segment.
+In addition, the student to instructor proportion should be no higher than 4 to 1.
+If it’s any greater, then students will not be getting the individual attention they will need.
 This is particularly true concerning the one-on-one instruction for behind the wheel training.
-And be critical of any school that professes it can teach you to be a truck driver in a relatively short time frame.
-Training to be an operator and to drive a tractor trailer skillfully takes time.
-Most Westford MA schools offer training courses that range from three weeks to as long as 2 months, based on the class of license or kind of vehicle.
+And be critical of any school that professes it can teach you to be a truck driver in a comparatively short period of time.
+Training to be a truck driver and to drive a tractor trailer skillfully requires time.
+The majority of West Yarmouth MA schools offer training programs that range from 3 weeks to as long as 2 months, based on the class of license or kind of vehicle.

-How Good are the Instructors?
-As previously stated, it’s important that the instructors are trained to teach driving techniques and experienced as both instructors and drivers.
-Even though a number of states have minimum driving time criteria to be certified as a teacher, the more successful driving experience a teacher has the better.
-It’s also important that the teachers keep up to date with industry developments or any new regulations or changes in existing laws.
-Evaluating instructors may be a bit more subjective than other standards, and possibly the ideal method is to check out the school and talk to the teachers in person.
-You can also speak with some of the students going through the training and ask if they are satisfied with the quality of instruction and the teacher’s qualification to train them.
+How Experienced are the Trainers?
+As previously stated, it’s important that the instructors are trained to teach driving techniques and experienced as both drivers and instructors.
+Although several states have minimum driving time criteria to be certified as a teacher, the more successful driving experience a teacher has the better.
+It’s also vital that the teachers stay current with industry developments or any new regulations or changes in existing laws.
+Evaluating instructors may be a bit more subjective than other standards, and perhaps the ideal approach is to pay a visit to the school and speak with the instructors face to face.
+You can also speak with some of the students going through the training and find out if they are satisfied with the quality of instruction and the teacher’s qualification to train them.

 Enough Driving Time?
-Above all else, a great truck driving school will furnish sufficient driving time to its students.
+Above all else, a good trucking school will provide plenty of driving time to its students.
 After all, isn’t that what it’s all about?
-Driving time is the actual time spent behind the wheel operating a truck.
-Even though the use of ride-a-longs with other students and simulators are important training methods, they are no alternative for real driving.
-The more instruction that a student receives behind the wheel, the better driver he or she will become.
-Although driving time fluctuates between schools, a good benchmark is a minimum of 32 hours.
-If the school is PTDI certified, it will provide a minimum of 44 hours of driving time.
-Check with the Westford MA schools you are considering and find out how much driving time they provide.
+Driving time is the real time spent behind the wheel operating a truck.
+While the use of ride-a-longs with other students and simulators are necessary training tools, they are no replacement for actual driving.
+The more instruction that a student gets behind the wheel, the better driver she or he will be.
+Although driving time differs among schools, a reasonable standard is a minimum of 32 hours.
+If the school is PTDI certified, it will furnish no less than 44 hours of driving time.
+Contact the West Yarmouth MA schools you are considering and ask how much driving time they furnish.

-Are they Captive or Independent ?
-It’s possible to receive free or discounted training from a number of truck driving schools if you make a commitment to drive for a specific carrier for a defined time period.
-This is what’s known as contract training, and the schools that provide it are called captives.
-So instead of maintaining associations with many different trucking lines that they can refer their students to, captives only work with one company.
-The tradeoff is receiving less expensive or even free training by surrendering the flexibility to initially be a driver wherever you choose.
-Obviously contract training has the potential to restrict your income opportunities when beginning your new career.
-But for some it may be the best way to obtain affordable training.
-Just make sure to find out if the Westford MA schools you are looking at are captive or independent so that you can make an informed decision.
+Are they Independent or Captive ?
+You can obtain discounted or even free training from a number of truck driver schools if you enter into an agreement to be a driver for a specific carrier for a defined period of time.
+This is called contract training, and the schools that provide it are called captives.
+So rather than having associations with numerous trucking lines that they can refer their students to, captives only refer to one company.
+The tradeoff is receiving free or less expensive training by giving up the freedom to initially work wherever you have an opportunity.
+Naturally contract training has the potential to reduce your income opportunities when beginning your new career.
+But for some it may be the best way to get affordable training.
+Just be sure to ask if the West Yarmouth MA schools you are looking at are captive or independent so that you can make an informed decision.

-Is there CDL Testing Onsite?
-There are several states that will allow third party CDL testing onsite of truck driver schools for its students.
-If onsite testing is available in Massachusetts, ask if the schools you are looking at are DMV certified to provide it.
-One benefit is that it is more accommodating than battling with graduates from other schools for test times at Massachusetts testing locations.
-It is moreover an indicator that the DMV deems the authorized schools to be of a superior quality.
+Offer CDL Testing Onsite?
+There are a number of states that will allow third party CDL testing onsite of truck driver schools for its graduates.
+If onsite testing is permitted in Massachusetts, ask if the schools you are considering are DMV certified to offer it.
+One advantage is that it is more accommodating than contending with graduates from competing schools for test times at Massachusetts testing facilities.
+It is also an indicator that the DMV deems the approved schools to be of a higher quality.

-Are the Classes Accessible?
-As earlier noted, truck driving training is just 1 to 2 months in length.
-With such a short duration, it’s essential that the Westford MA school you select provides flexibility for both the scheduling of classes and the curriculum.
-For example, if you’re having difficulty learning a particular driving maneuver, then the teacher should be prepared to dedicate more time with you until you are proficient.
-And if you’re still employed while attending training, then the class scheduling needs to be flexible enough to fit in working hours or other responsibilities.
+Are the Class Times Accessible?
+As earlier noted, CDL training is only about 1 to 2 months in length.
+With such a short term, it’s essential that the West Yarmouth MA school you select provides flexibility for both the curriculum and the scheduling of classes.
+As an example, if you’re having a hard time learning a certain driving maneuver, then the instructor should be willing to dedicate more time with you until you are proficient.
+And if you’re still working while going to training, then the class scheduling must be flexible enough to fit in working hours or other obligations.

-Is Job Placement Offered?
-The moment you have obtained your commercial driver’s license after graduating from truck driver school, you will be eager to begin your new profession.
-Confirm that the schools you are contemplating have job placement programs.
-Find out what their job placement rate is and what average salary their graduates start at.
-Also, ask which national and local trucking companies their graduates are placed with for hiring.
-If a school has a lower job placement rate or not many Westford MA employers recruiting their graduates, it may be a sign to look elsewhere.
+Is Job Placement Provided?
+Once you have received your CDL license after graduating from trucking school, you will be keen to start your new profession.
+Make sure that the schools you are contemplating have job placement programs.
+Find out what their job placement rate is and what average salary their grads start at.
+Also, ask which national and local trucking firms their graduates are placed with for employment.
+If a school has a lower job placement rate or not many West Yarmouth MA employers recruiting their graduates, it may be a sign to search elsewhere.

-Is Financial Assistance Provided?
-Trucking schools are similar to colleges and other Westford MA area vocational or trade schools when it comes to loans and other forms of financial assistance being offered.
-Find out if the schools you are reviewing have a financial aid department, or at a minimum someone who can help you get through the options and forms that need to be submitted.
+Is Financial Assistance Available?
+Truck driver schools are similar to colleges and other West Yarmouth MA area technical or vocational schools when it comes to loans and other forms of financial aid being available.
+Find out if the schools you are examining have a financial assistance department, or at least someone who can help you navigate the options and forms that must be completed.

 Truck On in These Other Massachusetts Locations

-• How To Obtain Class A CDL Acton MA
+• How To Become A Trucker Easthampton MA

-• CDL Driving Schools Near Me Bolton MA
+• Certified CDL Truck Driver Schools Merrimac MA

 •